rwblokzijl/Msc-thesis-EuroToken/thesis.md

 In this section we describe the implementation of the EuroToken protocol, as well as the prototype we built to test and showcase the capabilities of the EuroToken system.
 The protocol is implanted on top of IPv8.
-In includes an android/kotlin implementation as well as a python implementation.
+In includes an Android/Kotlin implementation as well as a python implementation.
 We then built a Euro to EuroToken exchange and transaction validator on top of the python implementation.
-On top of the kotlin implementation we built a wallet app that is fully capable of securely transferring EuroTokens between wallets, as well as exchange them with the EuroToken exchange.
+On top of the Kotlin implementation we built a wallet app that is fully capable of securely transferring EuroTokens between wallets, as well as exchange them with the EuroToken exchange.